JoelSoleCasale/OptiFlowInnovators/README.md

 In the unified demand scenario, we assume that all the hospitals group their orders for a given product in one order, with the referenced economical benefits that this supposes.
 We consider therefore each product separately and build a model to optimize the processes for each product.

 Given a specific product, we consider a unique provider and distribution center (as we are in a given region we can assume a certain locality).
 Our challenge is to optimize the costs given a certain environmental footprint and resilience score.
 We quantify the environmental impact as proportional to the number of orders, as referenced in and in the problem specification.
-This amounts to choosing when and how much to or- der given robust satisfaction of demand, fixed number of orders, and storage costs.
+This amounts to choosing when and how much to order given robust satisfaction of demand, fixed number of orders, and storage costs.

 The demand we obtain comes from a prediction for the purchase plan, from which we yield the amount of units needed for the coming year.